yohance-lewis/Panic-at-the-Dojo-VS/README.md

 # Panic at the Dojo VS
-A digitization of the Tabletop RPG Panic at the Dojo by VelMini
+A digitization of the Tabletop RPG [Panic at the Dojo](https://liberigothica.itch.io/panic-at-the-dojo) by Vel Mini made in the Unity game engine.
+This was made from the skeleton of [this course](https://www.gamedev.tv/courses/unity-turn-based-strategy) on GameDev.tv, but many of the feature of Panic at the Dojo have been implemented by myself, like the hex grid, turn system, push and pull actions and more.
+This is my first attempt at making something like this so forgive me if some things are a bit weird.
+You can play the current build of the game [here](https://play.unity.com/en/games/7d1bc87c-6fa8-4ff2-b507-eb80075d46f6/builds).